nithinadidela/circular-cylinder/cir-cyl-Re100/README.md

-# Laminar flow over a circular cylinder simulation with OpenFOAM v7
+# Laminar flow over a circular cylinder simulation with OpenFOAM v7 at Reynolds number 100
 ​
 This is a part of our undergraduate project titled 'Aeroelastic modelling of insect flight' carried out in the school of Mechanical sciences, Indian Institute of Technology Goa.